VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/scenes README.txt

 field summary:

 scene fields:
-"name" (string): the display name of the scene in game "modpack" (string): the display name of the modpack in game "length" (float): the duration of the animation in seconds "destination" (string): (only for transition) the sceneID of the transition destination
+"name" ($string): the display name of the scene in game
+	$ the content of this field will be checked against translation files in data/Interface/translations "modpack" (string): the display name of the modpack in game "length" (float): the duration of the animation in seconds "destination" (string): (only for transition) the sceneID of the transition destination